Emojeeeeeeeeeeeeeeeeeeeeeeeeeee/TWEB-Project2-Main/README.md

 ## What is Happy:kissing_smiling_eyes::smiley_cat::ghost: ?

-Happy😙😺👻 is a revolutionnary social network that allows you to share your funniest stories to the world using your favorite emojis ! :sunglasses:
+Happy😙😺👻 is a revolutionnary social network that allows you to share your funniest stories to the world using your favorite emojis ! :sunglasses::thumbsup:

-You don't know how
+You don't know how to speak EmojiLanguage ? :fearful:

-, you should be able to tell the world how you feel whithout knowing the Emoji Language :scream: !
+Don't worry !
+We're taking care of translating your stories with an advanced technology called *EmojiTranslator*.
+Therefore, you'll be able to tell the world how you feel about anything whithout knowing the EmojiLanguage ! :scream:

 ## What tech are we using ?